0

 30 Bruton Pl, Mayfair, London W1J 6NL

-One of the oldest restaurants on the list, there's actually been an inn on the site of The Guinea Grill since 1423, while the Guinea Grill itself has been here since 1952.
+One of the oldest restaurants on the list, there's been an inn on the site of The Guinea Grill since 1423, while the Guinea Grill itself has been here since 1952.
 You'll find the main restaurant at the back of the pub where you can expect to be cosseted.
 This place found a new lease of life when legendary landlord Oisin Rogers took over (he's now departed for The Devonshire).
 Expect the usual cuts via top Highbury Butcher Frank Godfrey, who has a dry ageing room dedicated to The Guinea.

 Best sides: The chips fried in beef dripping or gratin potatoes.
 Or, frankly, one of their pies.